 As your “Can’t make it!”
 RSVPs start coming in, you can send out the invitations to the folks on your B-list.

 Why yes!
 First of all, know that a ton of people are going to forget to send them in.
 Don’t take it personally, it’s a worldwide phenomenon.

 Before anything, Grab your guest list & number each name/couple/family.
 Each party now has their own number for easy identification!
 Not to say your lovely guests are just a number but you’re probably keeping track of 100 seats and you’re only human.

 Before you send out your Invites/RSVPs, write the corresponding number on the back of each RSVP card.
 For example, if Greg & Grace Jones are #45, write that (in pencil!) on the back of their RSVP card.
-You’d be amazed how often people forget to write their names on the card when they mail them back (if they do at all!)
+This also helps you out in case of another phenomenon: you’d be amazed how often people forget to write their own names on the card if/when they mail them back.

 Once you mail out all your invites, buy yourself a little recipe card box.
-When the RSVPs start rolling in, keep them all in the box! (including the envelope, if your guest wrote their return address on it) This way you have everything all in one place – and you’ll know who you have to make a phone call to a week after the RSVPs were due.
+When the RSVPs start rolling in, keep them all in the box! (including the envelope, if your guest wrote their return address on it, or just jot it down on the back of the RSVP card) This way you have everything all in one place – and you’ll know who you have to make a phone call to a week after the RSVPs were due.